6 Best Morning Yoga Stretches For Flexibility

 Here’s how you do it:

-There you have it: six wonderful beginner yoga stretches to start your morning into an action-packed day.
+There you have it: six wonderful morning yoga stretches to add to your morning poses and routing.

 These morning yoga stretches work on the parts of the body you use often during the day.